Asian Americans in sports: Basketball

 Wataru Misaka broke the BAA (the precursor to the NBA) color barrier when he played for the New York Knicks in the 1947–48 season.
 Prior to his brief professional career, Misaka helped lead the Utah Utes to victories in the 1944 NCAA and 1947 NIT championships.

 Another prominent Asian American NBA player was Raymond Townsend.
 Townsend played for the Golden State Warriors and Indiana Pacers from 1978 to 1982.
 Rex Walters played from 1993 to 2000 with the Nets, Philadelphia 76ers and Miami Heat; he was the head coach for the University of San Francisco basketball team.

 After playing basketball at Harvard University, point guard Jeremy Lin signed with the NBA's Golden State Warriors in 2010 and won an NBA Championship with the Toronto Raptors in the 2018-2019 NBA season.
 Lin also played in the NBA G League with the Santa Cruz Warriors, before signing with the Beijing Ducks in 2021.

 During his time with the Knicks, Lin had an exceptional stretch of play popularly dubbed "Linsanity".
-While prominent Knicks players including Carmelo Anthony and Amar'e Stoudemire were temporarily out due to injuries and personal issues, Lin led the Knicks on a 9-3 stretch while average 22.5 points and 8.7 assists per game.
+While prominent Knicks players including Carmelo Anthony and Amar'e Stoudemire were temporarily out due to injuries and personal issues, Lin led the Knicks on a 9-3 stretch while averaging 22.5 points and 8.7 assists per game.

 However, Lin also faced racist remarks by media during this time.
 Jason Whitlock, a Fox Sports columnist, tweeted, "Some lucky lady in NYC is gonna feel a couple inches of pain tonight," referencing a stereotype that Asian men have small penises.
 Whitlock later apologized for the remark.

 Later, after a loss to the Charlotte Hornets where Lin posted nine turnovers, ESPN published an article titled "Chink in the Armor," with other references containing the slur occurring in other ESPN media.
 The article was quickly withdrawn and the writer responsible was fired; Lin, when asked for a comment, said, "“I don’t think it was on purpose.
 At the same time, they’ve apologized.
 I don’t care anymore.”

-Jordan Clarkson of the Utah Jazz is also of partial Filipino-American descent.
+Jordan Clarkson of the New York Knicks is also of partial Filipino-American descent.

 Current Kansas Jayhawks assistant coach Kurtis Townsend is Raymond Townsend's brother.

 Erik Spoelstra, whose mother is Filipino, became the youngest coach ever in NBA history.
 He is currently the head coach of the Miami Heat.